Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Tyurin degenerations

 Kulikov degenerations can be classified into Types I, II, and III.
 Degenerations of Type II (resp.
 III) occur over $1$-cusps (resp. $0$-cusps) in the Baily-Borel compactification of the appropriate moduli space of K3 surfaces.
 In this paper we are interested in a special kind of Type II degeneration, known as a Tyurin degeneration.

-\begin{definition} A semistable degeneration of K3 surfaces is called a \emph{Tyurin degeneration} if its central fibre $X_0$ consists of two rational surfaces $V_1$ and $V_2$ glued along a smooth anticanonical elliptic curve $D$. \end{definition}
+\begin{definition} A semistable degeneration of K3 surfaces is called a \emph{Tyurin degeneration} if its central fibre $X_0$ consists of two rational surfaces $Y_1$ and $Y_2$ glued along a smooth anticanonical elliptic curve $D$. \end{definition}

 By adjunction, Tyurin degenerations are automatically Kulikov models.
 However, they are also not unique: given a smooth family of K3 surfaces over the punctured disc, there may be multiple different ways to complete it to a Tyurin degeneration.
-Such non-uniqueness is common for Tyurin degenerations in the analytic category, where one can always analytically flop $(-1)$-curves from $V_1$ to $V_2$ (or vice versa) to obtain different Tyurin degenerations, but is less well-understood in the projective setting.
+Such non-uniqueness is common for Tyurin degenerations in the analytic category, where one can always analytically flop $(-1)$-curves from $Y_1$ to $Y_2$ (or vice versa) to obtain different Tyurin degenerations, but is less well-understood in the projective setting.

-In this paper we are interested in studying projective Tyurin degenerations, i.e. ones where the morphism $\pi \colon \calX \to \Delta$ is projective.
+In this paper we are interested in studying projective Tyurin degenerations.
 We wish to categorise the possible projective Tyurin degenerations that can occur over the $1$-cusp in the moduli space of $M$-polarised K3 surfaces.

-In order to do this, we need to understand how to place a lattice polarization on a degeneration.
+In order to do this, we need to understand how to place a lattice polarisation on a degeneration.
 The following definition is adapted from \cite[Definition 2.1]{flpk3sm}.